Geometry of finite-time thermodynamic cycles with anisotropic thermal fluctuations: Abstract

 \section{Abstract}

 In contrast to the classical concept of a Carnot engine that alternates contact between heat baths of different temperatures, naturally occurring processes usually harvest energy from anisotropy, being exposed simultaneously to chemical and thermal fluctuations of different intensities.
-In these cases, the enabling mechanism responsible for transduction of energy is the presence of a non-equilibrium steady state (NESS).
+In these cases, the enabling mechanism responsible for transduction of energy is typically the presence of a non-equilibrium steady state (NESS).
 A suitable stochastic model for such a phenomenon is the Brownian gyrator -- a two-degree of freedom stochastically driven system that exchanges energy and heat with the environment.
-In this context, we present a geometric view of the energy harvesting mechanism, from a stochastic control perspective, that entails a forced periodic trajectory of the system state on the thermodynamic manifold.
+In the context of such a model we present, from a stochastic control perspective, a geometric view of the energy harvesting mechanism that entails a forced periodic trajectory of the system state on the thermodynamic manifold.
 Dissipation and work output are expressed accordingly as path integrals of a controlled process, and fundamental limitations on power and efficiency are expressed in geometric terms via a relationship to an isoperimetric problem.
 The theory is presented for high-order systems far from equilibrium and beyond the linear response regime.